Which browser is your favorite?

 With a market share close to Microsoft Edge, Mozilla Firefox is one of the most popular non-Chrome browsers.
 It has a feature set very similar to Chrome or Edge.

 Many people choose Firefox because it’s open-source and owned by a nonprofit rather than a major company like Google or Microsoft.
+Firefox extensions can also be installed to enhance the browser.

 Its privacy features are better than those of Chrome or Edge.